MidnattLantern/ALI_project_3/README.md

 Future features
 ======
-- The current version of My Math Pilot only have two programs for mathematical tasks.
-The rabbit hole of mathematics is endless, and there could be more programs for a vast variety of mathematical tasks: such as reducing an expression/ input. i.e from: ( +3x −(x+5) ) to ( +2x -5 ).
+- My Math Pilot currently has only two programs for mathematical tasks, but the possibilities of mathematics are endless.
+More programs could be added for a vast variety of mathematical tasks, such as expression reduction, for example, from (+3x − (x+5)) to (+2x - 5).
-- The programs in the current version of My Math Pilot can store polymonials with variables and exponents, but they'll only accept polymonials with a positive or negarive whole number.
-In the future, My Math Pilot could accept decimals, accept variables and proccess them in a way appropriate for mathematics.
+- At present, the programs can store polynomials with variables and exponents, but they only accept polynomials with positive or negative whole numbers.
+In the future, My Math Pilot could accept decimals, and variables and process them in a way appropriate for mathematics.
-- In the future, monomials with exponents could be proccessed to a number, instead of getting rejected. i.e +2^3 returns +8.
+- Monomials with exponents are rejected currently, but in the future, they could be processed to a number, for example, +2^3 could return +8.
-- The mathmatical tasks in the current version of My Math Pilot prompts the user to enter their equation over again.
-In the future, they could load the storage that was updated by the input program (2).
+- Inputs to mathematical tasks need to be entered again each time.
+But in the future, they could load the storage that was updated by the input program (2).
-- Outputs from mathmatical tasks could be stored to other advanced mathmatical tasks, such as outputs from derivate to be used for integrals.
+- Outputs from mathematical tasks could be stored for other advanced mathematical tasks, such as outputs from derivatives to be used for integrals.

 Wireframes
 ======